Neverlivedordied/Neverlivedordied.github.io/index.md

-### DISCORD STATUS
+### Guilded server STATUS
-discord server is under development 11/10/2021 should be up by 11/20/2021
+discord server is under development 12/20/2021 should be up by 12/28/2021